suraj-20/JavaScript/README.md

 A Promise is used to handle asynchronous operations in JavaScript.

-A Promise is an object that may produce a single value some tome in the future with either a resolved value or a reason that it's not resolved (for example, network error).
+A Promise is an object that may produce a single value some time in the future with either a resolved value or a reason that it's not resolved (for example, network error).

 Promise have three states:
 i.
 Pending - It is an initial state of the promise before an operation begins.